 I attribute that success to the stellar voice acting, a good chunk of which comes from longtime DCAMU cast members.
 Apokolips War’s main players, Raven (Taissa Farmiga), John Constatine (Matt Ryan), Superman (Jerry O’Connell, who delivers my favorite Supes of any movie) and Damian Wayne/Robin (Stuart Allen) are all particularly amazing.
 The latter of that group was quite surprising because I never cared much for the DCAMU’s boy wonder in his previous outings.
 I’m so glad that the character was finally able to balance the arrogance and attitude with his softer, more endearing traits, growing from an annoying brat into a worthy Titan.
 Rainn Wilson’s Lex Luthor made a similar jump in enjoyability too, but doesn’t get the same amount of screentime as Damian.
 I also would’ve liked a little more of Jason O’Mara’s Batman and Rosario Dawson’s Wonder Woman, but they still get some kick-ass lines and action scenes.

 Oh, and the action is also fantastic, easily surpassing everything in the DCAMU since it’s first entry, Flashpoint Paradox.
 It’s easy to see how Apokolips War earned its R-rating, because it is brutal.
 Limbs get ripped from their bodies, heads get squished, eyes get gouged, and some of the horrors that a few leaguers are are subjected to are nothing less than haunting.
-The animation behind it all is generally outstanding as well, with only a few shots of mass computer generated baddies being anything less than great.
+The animation behind it all is generally outstanding as well, with only a few shots of computer generated spacecrafts and villainous minions being anything less than great.

 The one part I can imagine rubbing some people the wrong way is the ending.
 I am all for it, though.
 It’s ballsy as Hell, feels very comic-booky, and has me intrigued to see what will follow in the DCAMU’s footsteps.
 It may not be as concrete or clear as some would like though, and I’d have a hard time arguing against it, but I still applaud that it went there.